 More recipes to try if you like spicy tuna

-I also love making my Spicy Salmon Bowls which is another one of my go-tos when I want a quick and easy supper that packs a punch in the flavour department or my Salmon Crudo is so light and refreshing - and looks seriously impressive.
+I also love making my Spicy Salmon Bowls which is another one of my go-tos when I want a quick and easy supper that packs a punch in the flavour department or my Salmon Crudo and Ahi Tuna Salad are both so light and refreshing - and looks seriously impressive.
 Or try Crispy Rice Paper Rolls with Spicy Tuna.

 I also have some delicious fish cakes to try too, like my sesame-crusted Thai Fish Cakes (delicious with a Kewpie mayo and sriracha dip) and my Asian-inspired Gochujang Korean Baked Salmon Fish Cakes.
 For something different, try my Creamy Tuna Pasta.